github-developer/github-app-template/README.md

 1. Create a copy of the `.env-example` file called `.env`.
 2. Change the "Dialog workspace" directory in `reprogram_p7.sh`
-3. Add your GitHub App's private key, app ID, and webhook secret and the CircleCI API key to the `.env` file.
+3. Add your GitHub App's private key, app ID, and webhook secret and the CircleCI API key and the key of an AWS IAM user that has access to S3 to the `.env` file.

 ## Run the server